FreedomWriter/node-boilerplate/SQL/6-column-concatenation.md

 ```

 This will return a single column named `Employee Title` with the value of `10001 Senior Engineer` which is a combination of the emp_no: 10001 and title: Senior Engineer, with a single space between them.

+Concat is a `Scalar` function, which does a "forEach" and operates on each record independantly